 Read more

-SEFS Research Scientist and Marine Science Director at the Olympic Natural Resource Center, Dr. Vera Trainer, has been awarded the Yasumoto Lifetime Achievement Award.
+SEFS Research Scientist who directs marine programs at the Olympic Natural Resource Center, Dr. Vera Trainer, has been awarded the Yasumoto Lifetime Achievement Award.
 Every two years, the International Society for the Study of Harmful Algae recognizes an individual with a long, outstanding record of contribution to harmful algal research.

 Read more